wp-graphql/wpgraphql-acf/readme.txt

 == Upgrade Notice ==

+= 2.1.0 =

+While fixing some [performance issues](https://github.com/wp-graphql/wpgraphql-acf/pull/152) we had to adjust the fallback logic for mapping ACF Field Groups to the Schema if they do not have "graphql_types" defined.

+ACF Field Groups that did not have "graphql_types" defined AND were assigned to Location Rules based on "post_status", "post_format", "post_category" or "post_taxonomy" _might_ not show in the Schema until their "graphql_types" are explicitly defined.

 = 2.0.0 =

 This release is a complete re-architecture of WPGraphQL for ACF, introducing breaking changes to the GraphQL Schema and PHP API.
 Please read the [upgrade guide](https://acf.wpgraphql.com/upgrade-guide/) before upgrading.

 == Changelog ==

+= 2.1.0 =

 = 2.0.0 =